ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/heating_tank_fmu.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 145-151
+GENERATED FROM PYTHON SOURCE LINES 144-150

-Load participants
+Add participants
 ~~~~~~~~~~~~~~~~~
 Use ``add_participant`` to create ``coupling_participant`` objects
-representing the Fluent and FMU participants, based on the data
+representing the Fluent and FMU participants, based on the setup
-in the `scp` files that were previously exported by the respective
+information that was previously defined in the respective
 products.

 ..
-GENERATED FROM PYTHON SOURCE LINES 151-155
+GENERATED FROM PYTHON SOURCE LINES 150-154

 .. code-block:: Python